 When an existing queen dies or is unable to lay eggs, worker honeybees raise a new queen.
 When the new queen becomes a young adult, she embarks on a mating flight to mate with several drones.
 It begins to lay eggs in the hive with the sperm stored in the mating flight.
 Honeybee queens may lay unfertilized eggs which will become drones or fertilized eggs that will become female workers or next-generation queen bees.

-For a colony to survive, the queen must lay a large number of fertilized eggs.
-These workers forage for food, build a strong and well-insulated hive, tend the larvae, and defend the colony from enemies.
 The queen carefully examines each egg before placing it in the eye.
 It takes only a few seconds to lay eggs, and a queen can lay up to 2,000 eggs in a single day.
 When a young and healthy queen lays her eggs, she keeps them close together in the eyes.
 As the queen ages, the sperm sac empties.
 In turn, it produces fewer eggs and the egg pattern in each eye begins to look more irregular.

 The honeybee’s body is divided into segments: the sting, legs, antennae, three segments of the thorax, and the six visible segments of the abdomen.
 The honeybee’s head consists of eyes, antennae, and feeding structures.
 The eyes consist of a compound and simple eye: The compound eye helps bees to understand the color, light, and direction information from the sun’s UV rays.
 The function of the simple eye, also known as the ocelli, is to help determine the amount of light available.